 A truly elegant roast of veal for those special family gatherings.
-Make this other times of the year with seasonal vegetables such as sweet peppers and zucchini in summer and root vegetables in winter.
+Make this all year round with seasonal vegetables such as sweet peppers and zucchini in summer and root vegetables in winter.

 - 4-5 lb (2-2.5 kg) veal rib roast or veal loin roast (bone-in)